 BRISSKit - Biomedical Research Software as a Service

 BRISSKit is open source Biomedical Research Software as a Service.
-We are designing a transformational platform that enables biomedical and translational researchers to securely manage and combine datasets, including for patient cohorts where permitted.
-We use a suite of open source applications accessed in a browser which make it easier for researchers to manage their studies.
+We have designed a transformational platform that enables biomedical and translational researchers to securely manage and combine datasets, including for patient cohorts where permitted.
+We use a suite of cloud enabled open source applications accessed in a browser, which make it easier for researchers to manage their studies.
 Sensitive data is secured and only accessible to those with permission.
 This includes the identification, selection, engagement and recruitment of suitable subjects for research.

 BRISSKit offers the ability to upload, manage, combine and collaborate with datasets in-project using such a secure infrastructure and then enables analytics and reuse.
 The use of open source tools for common tasks allows researchers to integrate their own more specialized software and analytics expertise using the platform.
 Researchers can connect the platform to their preferred data source eg pathology data and then export the results to their favourite analysis software such as R based statistical applications, or even modify the in-built applications to suit their needs.
 This is the beauty of an open source approach!

 Using the platform can prevent research groups having to go-it-alone through costly commercial procurement and ensure that there is an alternative to relying solely on ad-hoc spreadsheets.
 It’s been designed with flexibility and ease of use in mind.

 Full Software and Documentation Release: July 2016

 The BRISSKit code base of integrated open-source database applications for biomedicine and translational research has now been made freely available to the community via github along with a set of documentation and explanatory materials to support further take up and use.

 Please see the Case Studies tab and the project documentation for descriptions of a range of past, current and developing use cases for the platform.